mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 Costello and her colleagues.
 I encourage you to go back and change the settings, use different calculators, come up with a hypothesis using the data and test it.
-If you think of an analysis that you wish mothur would do, please let us know and we\'ll see about adding it to the package.
+If you think of an analysis that you wish mothur would do, please let us know and we'll see about adding it to the package.
-There is a certain \"pipeline\" aspect to this analysis; however, it is also very much an art of working with sequences.
+There is a certain "pipeline" aspect to this analysis; however, it is also very much an art of working with sequences.
 If you want to basically do everything that was described above, you can use the [ stool.batch file](https://mothur.s3.us-east-2.amazonaws.com/wiki/stool.batch.zip) and use mothur in the [batch mode](batch_mode) as follows:

-    $$ ./mothur stool.batch
+    $ ./mothur stool.batch